the GazettE – DOGMA [CD]

 • Romaji lyric transliterations

-DOGMA is mastered by one of the world’s most in-demand engineers, Ted Jensen (Bring Me The Horizon, Deftones, Pantera) of Sterling Sound.
-It follows 2013’s BEAUTIFUL DEFORMITY release, which peaked at number five in Japan’s Oricon Weekly Album chart, as well as making top ten in global iTunes charts as the band conducted their first world tour.
+DOGMA by the GazettE is mastered by one of the world’s most in-demand engineers, Ted Jensen (Bring Me The Horizon, Deftones, Pantera) of Sterling Sound.
+It follows 2013’s BEAUTIFUL DEFORMITY album, which peaked at number five in Japan’s Oricon Weekly Album chart, as well as making top ten in global iTunes charts as the band conducted their first world tour.